Full Text of California SB843 as amended

 then 30 days prior to the commencement of the operations of

-billing cycle for which the
+the community facility billing cycle for which the

 participant’s account will receive a bill credit.
 The